hollyoops/RecoilSwift/Docs/Hooks.md

 # RecoilHooks

+Because the `useRecoilXXX` series API is based on Hooks. so it should follow all the [rule of hooks](https://github.com/ra1028/SwiftUI-Hooks#rules-of-hooks)

 ## useRecoilValue(state)

 Returns the value of the given Recoil state.
 This hook will implicitly subscribe the component to the given state.